Ben O'Connor (hurler): Inter-county career

-Munster
+Inter-provincial career

 O'Connor has also played with Munster in the inter-provincial championship.
 He first lined out for his province in 2002; however, defeat was his lot.
 A similar fate befell the province again in 2003.
 In 2005 O'Connor secured his first, and only, Railway Cup winners' medal.
 He was a member of the team again in 2008; however, Munster lost out on that occasion again.

 Management career

 Charleville

-O'Connor's first major position as a coach was with the Charleville intermediate hurling team.
-On 29 October 2018 he coached the team to a first ever Premier Intermediate Championship title after a 0–15 to 0–14 defeat of Courcey Rovers in a final replay.
-They would later add the Munster Intermediate Club Hurling Championship overcoming Kilmaley.
-They lost out in the All-Ireland Intermediate Club Hurling Championship to Oranmore-Maree in Croke Park in 2019.
+O'Connor's first position as a coach was with the Charleville intermediate hurling team.
+On 29 October 2018, he coached the team to a first ever Cork Premier IHC title after a 0–15 to 0–14 defeat of Courcey Rovers in a final replay.
+O'Connor's term as coach also saw the club win the Munster Club IHC title, before a defeat by Oranmore–Maree in the 2018 All-Ireland final.

 Midleton

 On 23 December 2019, it was confirmed that O'Connor had been appointed manager of the Midleton senior hurling team for the 2020 Championship.